2017 FIBA AmeriCup

 The 2017 FIBA AmeriCup was the 18th edition of the FIBA AmeriCup, which is the main tournament for senior men's basketball national teams of the FIBA Americas.
 The tournament was held in Medellín, Colombia, Montevideo, Uruguay, and Bahía Blanca and Córdoba, in Argentina, from 25 August, to 3 September 2017.

-Unlike previous editions, the tournament did not award spots for the FIBA World Cup or the Summer Olympic Games.
-However, the top seven teams qualified to the 2019 Pan American Games.
+Unlike previous editions, the tournament did not award spots for the FIBA World Cup or the Summer Olympic Games, but the top seven teams qualified to the 2019 Pan American Games.

 The United States, with a team of NBA G League players, won their seventh gold medal at the tournament, after defeating Argentina, by a score of 81–76, in the final, while Mexico took home the bronze, by beating the U.S. Virgin Islands, 79–65.

 Qualified teams

 The top five teams at the 2016 Centrobasket and 2016 South American Championship qualified to the tournament, plus Canada and United States as the only countries in their subregion.